 10. Conducting Inappropriate A/B Testing

-A/B Testing is the life supply of any Facebook Ads Campaign.
+A/B Testing is the life blood of any Facebook Ads Campaign.
 Even a slight change in the Ad Copy, image or the targeting options can increase your conversions.
 Experiment with the Ad Copy, targeting options and other elements as well.A/B Testing is the only way to determine whether Ads are effective in the best possible manner.
 Click To Tweet

 However, there are certain advertisers who could be doing A/B Testing on Facebook the wrong way.